acktsap/tech-summary/README.md

-# Tech Summary
+# Reading Summary

-A summary of technical readings.
+A summary of articles, books

 ## Structure